How large will our tour group be?

 If you are forced to cancel a trip, you can talk to us about rescheduling, or carrying over a portion of your tour cost to a future tour and we’ll do what we can to help.
 But every year we have clients who regret that they didn’t get insurance, while nobody ever regrets that they did.

-The published prices at the time you sign up are guaranteed for this year, regardless of enrollment or currency fluctuations, so lock up your trip early and you don’t need to worry about prices or exchange rates.
+The published prices at the time you sign up are guaranteed for this year.
 Group discounts and reduced prices for children are available.